Use AI to Explain a Hard Concept: 5 Angles That Actually Land

 • The analogy uses your stated domain, not a generic one

-• The math is anchored at your level (not skipping steps, not over-padding)
+• The math is at your level — no skipped steps, no padding

 • The historical context names a real problem, not “people wanted to understand it better”

-• The misconception is something you actually felt while reading it
+• The misconception is one you actually felt while reading

 • You can answer the diagnostic question without re-reading the explanation